 Jesus, my redeemer, as I strive to walk the path thou have presented before me.
 Please help me be the woman you exalt me to be each day.
 I know you have a perfect divine plan for my life – and you will guide me through every step of the way into fulfilling that destination.

 Jesus, you have never failed to keep me afloat from wrongdoing and open the door to the next step in the right direction.
 You placed me here to encourage and assist my brother and sister when they are hurting, not to see if they are worthy of my assisting.
 That why I ask, “Who am I to judge another.
 When I walk imperfectly?”

-If we want to live free from distraction and be able to enjoy a more peaceful life, then we need to refrain from judging others.
-Furthermore, each and every one of us should stop gossip and criticism because whenever someone – anyone – criticize they are making a judgment that involves others that will make them feel ashamed, or guilty because of being judged.
-We should not attempt to judge other’s faults while trying to conceal our own faults.
-President Monson said, “Refrain from judging others. ...
-Gossip or criticism, are certainly akin to judgment.”
+If we wish to live free from distraction and be able to enjoy a more peaceful life, then we need to not judge others.
+Every one of us should not gossip and criticize, because whenever someone – anyone – criticize, they are making a judgment that involves others that will make them feel ashamed, or guilty because of being judged.

-Everyone wants to feel loved, accepted, and to be treated with respect.
-No one deserves to feel bad about themselves or feel inferior to others.
-People want to be valued and have a feeling of usefulness.
-When we make a judgment against other, we give them a sense of dissatisfaction that is not supportive.
-The admonition “Judge not” are often used to speak up against wrong doing and People often use Jesus’ words “Judge not”, but they do not always fully consider what He is saying about judging.
+When we make a judgment against another, we give them a sense of dissatisfaction that is not supportive.
+The admonition “Judge is not” is often used to speak up against wrongdoing and People often use Jesus’ words “Judge not.”
+But they do not fully consider what he is saying about judging.
 Jesus’ teachings still have the same balanced today that was meant thousands of years ago.

 The key to understanding judging is that there are two kinds of judging